helenhelu/RelativeValuationWithMachineLearning/README.md

 Code for the paper "Relative Valuation with Machine Learning", Geertsema and Lu (2022)

 ## Paper reference
-Geertsema and Lu (2022), "Relative Valuation with Machine Learning", SSRN, https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3740270
+Geertsema and Lu (2022), "Relative Valuation with Machine Learning", Journal of Accounting Research (Forthcoming).
+(Please cite our paper if you use our code.)

+The paper is available on SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3740270

 ## TL;DR